AdaCore/spark2014/docs/lrm/source/subprograms.rst

    not subject to these restrictions.
 A parameter whose type is class-wide is not subject to these restrictions.]

 #.
-[The restriction disallowing implicit conversion to a class-wide type
-   applies, in particular, in the case described in Ada RM 6.1.1:

-      Within the expression for a Pre'Class or Post'Class aspect for a primitive subprogram of a tagged type T, a name that denotes a formal parameter of type T is interpreted as having type T'Class.

-   As it stands today, this is excessively restrictive.
-It is hoped that it will be possible to eliminate (or at least substantially relax) this restriction after AI12-0113 is resolved.]

-#.
 A subprogram whose Extensions_Visible aspect is True shall not override
    an inherited primitive operation of a tagged type whose Extensions_Visible aspect is False.
 [The reverse is allowed.]